 "good 4 u" by olivia rodrigo, Tuesday, March 7, 2023 (repost)

 YOU BOUGHT A NEW CAR AND YOUR CAREER'S REALLY TAKING OFF.
-Disney Channel star-turned musician Olivia Rodrigo released her debut album Sour back in May this year.
+Disney Channel star-turned-musician Olivia Rodrigo released her debut album Sour back in May this year.
 The album is one of the biggest of the year for several reasons.
-Critics loved how self-aware Rodrigo's lyrics were for the late teenage years.
+Critics loved how self-aware Rodrigo's lyrics were for her late teenage years.
 Musically, listeners and critics loved the genre-bending of the songs.
 Rodrigo was influenced by pop, synth-pop, punk, and metal.
 The album's second single, "good 4 u," taps into the angry girl rock song, popularized in the '90s by Fiona Apple and Alanis Morissette--critics even calling Sour the Jagged Little Pill for Generation Z. While modern "sad girl" music influenced by these '90s stars, artists like Lana Del ReyLorde, and Billie Eilish, has tended to avoid heavy guitars and drums as if it were an embarrassing trend, Rodrigo leans into it on "good 4 u."
 Many listeners have cited a similarity between Rodrigo's second chart-topping hit and Paramore's breakthrough single, "Misery Business."
 Rodrigo admitted to taking the inspiration for parts of the song and eventually gave writing credits to Paramore's Haley Williams and Zac Farro.

 Read the lyrics on Genius.